Grinjero/HandGestureClassification/README.md

 ```

 ## Citation

-Please cite the following article if you use this code or pre-trained models:
+Parts of the code are from the github repository of the article:

 ```bibtex
 @article{kopuklu2019resource,